seoljiwon/java-air-quality-project/README.md

 ---
 Sprint 1 (24/11/2022)

-1. gett to know about github, init git project
+1. get to know about github, init git project
 2. read and print original csv data